Pokeyi/VRC-Player-Tracking/README.md

 - Hide invisible cubes named after your friends inside every part of your body.
 No one will ever see them, but you'll know.

 ## Credit & Support
 Please credit me as Pokeyi if you use my work.
 I would also love to see your creations that make use of it if you're inclined to share.
-This and [related projects](https://github.com/Pokeyi/pokeyi.github.io#my-projects) at release have involved over three months of solid work and self-education as I strive for an opportunity to change careers and make a better life for myself.
-If you find value in my work, please consider supporting me, I appreciate it more than you can imagine!
+This and [related projects](https://github.com/Pokeyi/pokeyi.github.io#my-projects) have involved many months of solid work and self-education as I strive for an opportunity to change careers and make a better life for myself.
+If you find value in my work, please consider supporting me, it would truly help a lot.

 [![Patreon](https://img.shields.io/badge/Patreon-Support-red?logo=patreon)](https://patreon.com/pokeyi)